 (3) All headings used in this Contract are for convenience only and are not to be taken into account when interpreting the meaning of any term of this Contract.

 (4) “the parties” refers to you and SPOD jointly.

-(i) Non-Business Day Grace.
-If this Contract sets a deadline or requires action on a day that is not a regular business day in United States of America or the state of Massachusetts, the deadline or required date of action will be moved to the next regular business day.
+(h) Non-Business Day Grace.
+If this Contract sets a deadline or requires action on a day that is a Saturday, a Sunday or a general officially recognized holiday in the United States of America, the state of Pennsylvania, or the state of Saxony (Federal Republic of Germany) the deadline or required date of action will be moved to the next regular business day.